michielbdejong/indiehosters-docker-bash/README.md

+# DEPRECATION WARNING: I now use [snickers](https://github.com/michielbdejong/snicker) instead of this.

 # Using just Docker and bash

 Here's how to run a postfix-forwarder, haproxy, and lamp-based web backend containers on an off-the-shelf Ubuntu server.